Local organization steps up to clean Lake Casa Blanca Park

 One group stepped up to deal with the aftermath of Easter celebrations at a local park.

-LAREDO, TX.
-(KGNS) - The Rio Grande International Study Center held their Post Easter Blitz Clean Up, inviting community members to be a part of it.
+LAREDO, Tex.
+(KGNS) - The Rio Grande International Study Center held their post Easter Blitz Clean Up, inviting community members to be a part of it.

 The group says they have collected tons of trash in the past from old mattresses to drink bottles and food.